pagi-org/spec/pagi.md

 * Semantic Description
     * Describes a nodeType whose existence is defined as a span over other nodes that define a span.
-These may be direct "Span" nodes, or other "Span-Container" nodes.
+These may be direct "Span" nodes, or other "SpanContainer" nodes.
 In both cases, the contained node type must also be "Sequential".
-    * Traversal APIs must enable referring to the entire spanned text of a "Span-Container".
+    * Traversal APIs must enable referring to the entire spanned text of a "SpanContainer".

 Schema Syntax {#schema-syntax}
 ------------------------------